 Most of these boats are built to order.
 Many builders are recognised for a particular type of boat: some build very traditionally, others may use unusual materials or craft techniques.
 There is a wide range of fit-outs, enough to suit every budget.

-Almost all such boats are hand-crafted, and take many weeks to complete.
+Almost all such boats are hand-crafted, and take many weeks or even months to complete.
 You'll have a choice of layout, colour scheme, fixtures and fittings.
 By specifying every detail, you can get the boat of your dreams.

 You should inspect several builders' work before making your decision, perhaps by visiting a boat show.
 Discuss your requirements in detail with your chosen builder, and agree a delivery date and price.
 Be prepared to visit the builder at regular intervals during the work.

 Some boat-builders are now offering 'standard models' that you can buy from stock.
 These are often good-value craft, without all the refinements of the most expensive bespoke boats, but sure to stand you in good stead for many years' boating.
 You can always add more luxurious features later.
-Boat shows such as the London Boat Show and the Crick Boat Show are good places to see examples of these craft.
+Boat shows such as the Crick Boat Show are good places to see examples of these craft.